TongtaiM/Tongtai_Portfolio/README.md

 ### About me
 I am a statistics student with a passion for data.
 To further my data expertise, I actively seek out learning opportunities beyond the classroom, such as data science bootcamp or online course.
 I integrate these learning with my university studies to unlock the potential of data and hone my skills through projects both inside and outside of the classroom.

-I recently completed a data science bootcamp, and here are my notes Notion [Data science BootCamp Note](https://pinto-muskox-ee5.notion.site/Data-science-Boot-Camp-8d06e9dd4947495e801b96a3b3027c77?pvs=4)
+I recently completed a data science bootcamp, and here are my notes [Data science BootCamp Note](https://pinto-muskox-ee5.notion.site/Data-science-Boot-Camp-8d06e9dd4947495e801b96a3b3027c77?pvs=4)

 # Project